MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-cameraoptions.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.prod: "dynamics365-business-central"
+author: blrobl
 ---
 # CameraOptions Overview
 When implementing camera access from AL, there are some options; `Microsoft.Dynamics.Nav.Client.Capabilities.CameraOptions` found in the `Microsoft.Dynamics.Nav.ClientExtensions` dll, that you can use to additionally specify picture quality, source type, and so on.
 These can optionally be passed to `CameraProvider.RequestPictureAsync(options)`.
-Some of the options described in this article have been implemented in the example in the [Implementing the Camera in AL](devenv-Implement-Camera-in-AL.md) topic.
+Some of the options described in this article have been implemented in the example in the [Implementing the Camera in AL](devenv-implement-camera-al.md) topic.

  For most scenarios it is not necessary to specify options.